 Are there exceptions to the Tennessee Fair Housing Act?

 Yes, there are some exceptions in certain instances.
-The exceptions are as follows.
+The exceptions to the Fair Housing Laws are as follows:

 • Housing operated by private clubs and religious organizations.